-All of the great people you’ll meet below have a wide range of diverse backgrounds and identities fit into at least one of the previously-mentioned colours, shapes, sizes or types, except asshole – they leave that to me.
+All of the great people you’ll meet below have a wide range of diverse backgrounds and/or identities that fit into at least one or more of the previously-mentioned colours, shapes, sizes or types… except a**hole.
+They leave that to me. 😉

 I had at least 20 or 30 jobs before 2000 when I found web-development and SEO as my left-brain/right-brain saviour and I’ve done lots of corporate and small-business web-dev projects since then.
 I got some certificates doing volunteer fire-fighting on the side about 10 years ago, but other than my web-dev certificate, I haven’t achieved any academic accolades greater than Grade 15.
 I’ve been married but that only lasted 2 years in the 90’s.
 I hurt my shoulder in a car-factory and that’s how I got into web-dev, but I’ve had no real business accomplishments worth writing a Forbes article about.

-Previous to 2000, I was also; a Waiter, a Realtor, a Mortgage Consultant, a Life-Insurance Salesman, a Network Marketer (yikes), a Limousine Driver, a Graphic Artist, danced as Scooby-Doo at Canada’s Wonderland (zoinks!), a Power Quality Specialist, a Manufacturer of Energy Efficient Lighting (in my living room and bedroom), an Auto-Assembly-Slave-Monkey (twice – no offense to anyone who does it), a Closet Rock & Roll Star, an Auto-Detailer-Extraordinaire, a Champion Kart Racer, a Jack-of-All-Trades-MacGyver-type, a Conspiracy Theorist, a Recovered Conspiracy Theorist, a Recovered-Recovered Conspiracy Theorist and a Dad to the sweetest string of fur-babies that were ever created by a god nobody else but me believes in.
+Previous to 2000, I was also; a Waiter, a Realtor, a Mortgage Consultant, a Life-Insurance Salesman, a Network Marketer, a Limousine Driver, a Graphic Artist, danced as Scooby-Doo at Canada’s Wonderland (zoinks!), a Power Quality Specialist, a Manufacturer of Energy Efficient Lighting (in my living room and bedroom), an Auto-Assembly-Slave-Monkey (twice – no offense to anyone who does it), a Closet Rock & Roll Star, an Auto-Detailer-Extraordinaire, a Champion Kart Racer, a Jack-of-All-Trades-MacGyver-type, a Conspiracy Theorist, a Recovered Conspiracy Theorist, a Recovered-Recovered Conspiracy Theorist and a Dad to the sweetest string of fur-babies that were ever created by a god nobody else but me believes in.

 And… I’ve also spent the last 25 years thinking about how to build what MiDATA now is, ever since I first saw “the internet” back in 1993, when I said…

-“HOLY F*CK!!
-There’s finally a way for people to gather together around the world as a common voice to hold bad companies and corrupt organizations accountable!!”
+“HOLY F***!!
+There’s finally a way for people to gather together around the world as a common voice to hold bad companies accountable!!”